-Weeks back, you could walk out of a restaurant after yet another disagreement about his mother…and the color of his wedding shirt.
+Weeks back, you could walk out of a restaurant after a disagreement about his mother…and the color of his wedding shirt.

 You can’t go to your mum’s for a few hours to “bring him to his senses”.
 That’s throwing a very bad spanner in the works.

 TWO: He is not as neat as his smart suits made you believe.

 Well, that visit to his house?

 It will not be easy adjusting to each other’s quirky habits and ingrained behavior.
 But that is the essence of marriage.
-Adjusting to each other.
+Of adjusting to each other.

 Hopefully, you were not just checking out his cute dimples but were actually paying real attention to the whole man – his behavior, how he treated the waiters, family, women, his default thinking.

 A whole lot.

-Yes, the person sharing the morsel had more than three decades of marriage tucked to her belt) I should have listened.
-Cos turned out she was right.
+Yes, the person sharing the morsel had more than three decades of marriage tucked to her belt.
+I should have listened.
+Because turned out she was right.